 • Tea has the lowest concentration of active ingredients.
 It is prepared by brewing crushed raw materials in heated water from 50 to 100 degrees, depending on the recipe.

-• The broth is kept on low heat or a water bath for at least 30 minutes.
+• The broth is kept on low heat or in a water bath for at least 30 minutes.

 Infusions and decoctions, unlike tea, are diluted with water before use.